Spicy Southwestern Dressing - A creamy, delicious dressing for any Southwestern-inspired recipe - Goes very well atop burritos and salads!

 This dressing could also be great over anything with a chili-infused angle.
 Salads, meats, Oven-Baked Quesadillas, tacos...the list goes on.

-Scroll below the dressing recipe to see some other ideas and tricks for making your own burritos or bowls this May 5th!
+Here are some other ideas and tricks for making your own burritos or bowls.

 - 3 Tbsp plain yogurt (I use a low-fat variety; dairy-free would work)